CommonAccord/Cmacc-Org/Doc/G/UK/CollateralWarranty/Demo/Acme-Quake-StateStreet_2021-06-26.md

 Works.design.cl=design,

-ProfessionalIndemnityInsurance.Minimum.£=£300,000

-Note=ProfessionalIndemnityInsurance.PerOccurence/Annual.cl - suggested "for any one occurrence, or series of occurrences, arising out of any one event" OR "in the annual aggregate"

-ProfessionalIndemnityInsurance.PerOccurence/Annual.cl=in the annual aggregate
+ContactorWarrants.SkillOfDesigner.sec={ContactorWarrants.SkillOfDesigner.Yes.cl}

-Note=ProfessionalIndemnityInsurance.Tail.Length.cl - suggested "six years" OR "12 years"
+Note=Liability.Tail.Length.cl - suggested [six OR 12] years

-ProfessionalIndemnityInsurance.Tail.Length.cl=six years
+Liability.Tail.Length.cl=six years

-Note=ProfessionalIndemnityInsurance.Tail.Start.cl - suggested "practical completion" OR "making good of defects"
+Note=Liability.Tail.Start.cl - suggested "practical completion" OR "making good of defects"

-ProfessionalIndemnityInsurance.Tail.Start.cl=making good of defects
+Liability.Tail.Start.cl=making good of defects

-Note=ProfessionalIndemnityInsurance.Tail.rates_and_terms.cl - suggested "rates" OR "rates and terms" ProfessionalIndemnityInsurance.Tail.rates_and_terms.cl=rates
+Assign.AgtBenefit.Twice.To.cl - suggest "any person" or "any person with an interest in the Works"

+License.Grant/Assign.sec={License.Grant/Assign.GrantAndAssign.sec}

+Note=Assign.AgtBenefit.Security.to_a_Funder.cl - suggest "to a {_Funder}" OR "</i>"

+Assign.AgtBenefit.Security.to_a_Funder.cl=to a {_Funder}

 xSignature=xDigitalSignatures

 Sign.YMD=2021-08-01

 Annex.Div=</i>

+Note=design/construction - suggested design OR design and construction

+design/construction=design and construction

+Note=the_Employer_and - suggested "the {_Employer} and" OR "</i>"

+the_Employer_and=the {_Employer} and

+and_the_Employer=and the {_Employer}

 BusinessDay.Reference.cl=England when banks in London